HossEz/yt2convert/README.md

 4. Click the Download button
 5. Find your converted files in the output folder

+## How This Works

+This app uses [yt-dlp](https://github.com/yt-dlp/yt-dlp) to download and extract audio from YouTube videos.
+It’s a reliable tool that handles most of the heavy lifting.
+Also, yt-dlp needs `ffmpeg` to convert the files, but `ffmpeg` is already included with the `.exe` release, so you don’t have to install anything extra.

 ## Additional

 If you want to build it yourself, just run the build.bat file.
 You can also use start.bat to start the Python script; it will install all the required dependencies and launch the script.
 Make sure ffmpeg is either in your system PATH or in the same folder as the script. *(Note: Ffmpeg is already bundled with the .exe version.)*